llm-on-gke/kueue-ray/raytrain-example/README.md

 - [Ray Operator](https://docs.ray.io/en/latest/cluster/kubernetes/user-guides/ray-cluster-operator.html) installed in your cluster
 - Sufficient GPU quota for A3 Mega or A3 Ultra nodes

+- for A3 Flex start cluster provisioning, you can use cluster toolkit blueprints under a3-ultra-flexstart-blueprint.
+Reference, https://cloud.google.com/ai-hypercomputer/docs/create/gke-ai-hypercompute on how to use cluster toolkit.

 ## Usage

 ### 1. Deploy a Ray Cluster